aws/aws-toolkit-azure-devops/Docs/aws-cli.rst

 Synopsis
 ========

-Runs a AWS command against an AWS connection.
+Runs a command using the AWS CLI.
+The AWS CLI must have been installed previously.

 Description
 ===========